Adam Otterburn: Anglo-Scottish politics and the Protestant Reformation

 Adam Otterburn signed a border peace treaty in London on 11 May 1534.
 After the English Reformation, in 1536, Henry VIII requested a meeting with James V, and Otterburn was sent to London again to discuss Henry's motives and the possible agenda.
 He was in London during the arrest and conviction of Anne Boleyn.
 In April 1537 Otterburn and other courtiers joked with the English messenger Henry Ray about English Friars who were now refugees in Scotland.

 In June 1538 he wrote a speech with David Lyndsay in French to welcome Mary of Guise to Edinburgh, to be given by Master Henry Lauder.
 In August 1538 he was imprisoned in Dumbarton Castle and in November deprived of office and fined £1000 for communicating with the forfeited Earl of Angus.
 The English border official Thomas Wharton heard that the former comptroller James Colville was also imprisoned for "his accomptes".

 Following the death of James V, Otterburn received from the king's wardrobe a gift of armour on 22 December by the order of Cardinal Beaton, including a "secret courage", a helmet covered with corduroy, a "jack of plate", two rapiers and other items.

 If your lad was a lass: The War of the Rough Wooing

 A sympathy for England strained

-The English diplomat Ralph Sadler reported that Otterburn was a member of Cardinal Beaton's pro-French faction, but Adam insisted the contrary, attributing his troubles and difficulties during the adult rule of James V to his pro-English position.
+The English diplomat Ralph Sadler reported that Otterburn was a member of Cardinal David Beaton's pro-French faction, but Adam insisted the contrary, attributing his troubles and difficulties during the adult rule of James V to his pro-English position.
 The Governor of Scotland, Regent Arran, ordered Otterburn's arrest on 28 April 1544 but Robert Reid the Bishop of Orkney interceded for him.